deadlyvipers/dojo_rules/introduction.md

 Training at CodeSchool.

-My favorite path is JavaScript.
+My favorite paths are:
+* JavaScript
+* Git